gderosa/qb-test/README.md

 robot --output-dir results tests
 ```

-Reports of test results and failiures (bugs) are in HTML and XML format in the `results` directory.
+Reports of test results and failiures (bugs) are in HTML and XML format in the `results/` directory.

 ### Question
 Is HTML acceptable as a format for the results and "bug report"?
 Is Excel a requirement?